 Now that you’ve actually booked the cruise, the real fun begins.
 Between now and when your countdown clock hits zero, you’ll begin planning what to do at each of the ports your cruise will visit.
 With a few exceptions, Alaska isn’t like other cruises when it comes to shore excursions.

-Long story short: Yes, you can wing it upon arrival… but doing so could mean missing out on something you really wanted to see or do.
+Long story short: Yes, you can wing it upon arrival, but doing so could mean missing out on something you really wanted to see or do.
 Even more so if there are a lot of cruise ships in port.

 - Several ports offer passengers the opportunity to get an up-close and personal view of a glacier via a seaplane or helicopter ride.
 Sure, these can be pricey, but they also offer a once-in-a-lifetime experience.

-- Whale watching/photo safari tours are quite popular in Juneau, although visitors are warned to dress for the weather as it can be awful chilly out on the water.
+- Whale watching/photo safari tours are quite popular in Juneau, although visitors are warned to dress for the weather as it can be awfully chilly out on the water.

 - If you’ve got fishermen — or women! — in your group, they might enjoy casting their lines while in Ketchikan.
 There are several excursions on which they’ll actually cook your catch.
 In fact, some cruise lines will do the same; allowing you to fish during the day, then have what you caught served in the dining room that night.